-- 1) Evaluate plants with enhanced production of DSF for disease control - 2) Determine if DSF is transferable within plants eg. whether DSF production in rootstocks can confer resistance to Pierce's Disease in the scion - 3) Evaluate enhanced DSF-producing endophytic bacteria for control of Pierce's Disease - 4) Investigate DSF-overproducing strains of X. fastdiosa as biocontrol agents for Pierce's disease and whether Xf strains previously identified with biocontrol potential exhibit an elevated production of DSF - 5) Determine if resistance to Pierce's Disease is associated with low rates of degradation of DSF by plants - 6) Determine those plant factors that confer induction of virulence genes in X. fastdiosa and whether susceptibility to Pierce's Disease is due to differences in induction of virulence factors in the pathogen by the plant
+- 1. Evaluate plants with enhanced production of DSF for disease control - 2.
+Determine if DSF is transferable within plants eg. whether DSF production in rootstocks can confer resistance to PD in the scion - 3.
+Evaluate enhanced DSF-producing endophytic bacteria for control of PD - 4.
+Investigate DSF-overproducing strains of Xf as biocontrol agents for PD and whether Xf strains previously identified with biocontrol potential exhibit an elevated production of DSF - 5.
+Determine if resistance to PD is associated with low rates of degradation of DSF by plants - 6.
+Determine those plant factors that confer induction of virulence genes in Xf and whether susceptibility to PD is due to differences in induction of virulence factors in the pathogen by the plant